Research Participation (Subject Pool) Information

 What if I sign up for a session and can't go?

 You should plan carefully to avoid missing experiment sessions.
 Failing to show up for a study wastes the experimenter's time and prevents another student from attending that session.
 If you know 24 hours or more in advance that you can't make a session, you can cancel through the Sona Systems website.
 If an emergency arises closer to the time of a session, you should email the experimenter to cancel.
-If you fail to show up for a study without contacting the experimenter, you may receive a penalty—that is, you will have to do extra experiment hours on top of your requirement.
+Students who fail to show up for a study without informing the experimenter, risk losing access to the SONA system

 If you show up for a study and the experimenter is not there, contact them to find out what happened.
 If they had to miss a session and did not contact you beforehand, you should receive credit for the session.
 If a problem arises surrounding an issue of this sort, please contact the subject pool administrators: email@example.com

 Can I participate in more hours than is required to receive credit/extra credit?

 Nothing prevents you from participating in many more hours than necessary.
 However, in doing so, you may create difficulties for your classmates who need to fulfill their requirements and may not be able to find studies to sign up for.
 Also, note that any extra hours you may have accumulated will not roll over to the subsequent semester.
 All accounts are reset at the end of each semester.

 How long will experiments be running?

 Experiments will be running through reading days, but not during finals.
 We strongly encourage you to START EARLY!
 Many studies will be finished before the end of the semester, so if you wait until the last minute, you may not be able to find any experiments.